schubertmc/ColorCoding/README.md

 Preset words will automatically be colored while typing within the Add window.

-# Contributions

-# Help and Support
+## Help and Support
 This add-on is still under development.
 Please report any bug reports or feature requests.

+Marc Schubert, Amelie Paasche